Neapolitan Mastiff Breed Guide

 Make sure to have this dog trained to follow your command.
 They have the need to protect who they’re closest with and can turn aggressive if not properly trained.
 Neapolitan Mastiffs can be a great pet for the family.
 They develop a strong bond with the ones they are close with and will follow their owners wherever they go.

 Despite their imposing size, this breed will still try to sit on the couch with the family, even when they clearly won’t fit.
-Their obedient personality may come at a cost.
+Their obedient characteristics may come at a cost.
 Some tend to develop separation anxiety if they are left alone without their owners.

 Neapolitan Mastiff Trainability